bmelinden/vbSPTu/README.txt

 +mleYZdXu

-mle/vb : maximum likelihood estimate or variational Bayes.
- YZdXt : position uncertainty v(t,i) part of input data YZdXu : uniform position uncertainty part of the model YZdXs : state-dependent position uncertainty part of the model Ds    : include state-dependent detachment7death rate in the model
+mle/vb : maximum likelihood estimate or variational Bayes. dXt : position uncertainty v(t,i) part of input data dX  : uniform position uncertainty part of the model dXs : state-dependent position uncertainty part of the model Ds    : include state-dependent detachment7death rate in the model

 ---
 to do:

+- write simple test scripts, that systematically tests and demonstrates all functionality of all model classes
+- check that N=1 is handle correctly, in terms of priors and KL-terms
 - separate state estimates from Siter
 - make Xiter(...,iType) a YSZmodel function that calls child-class functions Xiter_mle, Xiter_map, Xiter_vb.
 - VBsearch and fixedSizeSearch should take initial guess models and improve upon them,
-- check that N=1 is handle correctly, in terms of priors and KL-terms
 - make the data a static part of the model objects, using a handle class if nothing lse works...
 - change Tmin (used now) two trjLmin (as in vbSPT)?